 What is a backlink?

-- Maybe you wrote some helpful statistics that need to be sourced.
+- Referenced some helpful statistics that need to be sourced

-- Maybe you had a great quote that another website wanted to showcase by linking to it.
+- Used a great quote that another website wanted to showcase by linking to it

-- Maybe you wrote such an amazing blog post that other blogs will link to your post.
+- Wrote such an amazing blog post that other blogs will link to your post

 Every time you publish a new episode, you should share that episode with your guest and politely ask if they would be willing to link back to the episode.
 Maybe they will, maybe they wont, but if you ask politely it’s a certainty that some people will be willing to.